voscausa/use-validate-example/README.md

 # use-validate example

 A Svelte-Vite SPA to validate an example form
-Example use of: svelte-use-validate
+Example use of voscausa: [svelte-use-validate](https://github.com/voscausa/svelte-use-validate)

 ![example](./assets/example%20form.png)